s223928/Group-13/RenametoA2/README.md

 ### A2a) Python knowledge
 **How much do you agree with the following statement:**
-*I am confident in coding with python*
+*I am confident in coding with Python*

 Score: 1 - Disagree
 (We are still developing our Python skills but are learning and improving through this project).